 Hendry and Kloep argue that we need to look at pre-adulthood as a phenomenon that can occur at any age, which means Trump’s seemingly inexplicable behavior at age 70 is not inexplicable.
 The reason his adolescence stands out like a teenager’s dyed-blond, duck-tailed haircut is because he is applying for a job, on reality TV, for a very high level position, one he has never held before and has no experience at.
 It’s one in which behavior matters, and behavior is a reflection of maturity and emotional intelligence, and in this position, nothing matters more than emotional intelligence.
 Nothing.

-Kay S. Hymowitz, in her book, Man Up: How the Rise of Women Has Turned Men into Boys, says, “Unlike women, they [men] have no biological clock telling them it’s time to grow up.”
-She further states in a Wall Street Journal article, Where Have The Good Men Gone? that “American men have been struggling with finding an acceptable adult identity since at least the mid-19th century” and “It [adolescence] doesn’t bring out the best in men.”
+Kay S. Hymowitz, in her book, Man Up: How the Rise of Women Has Turned Men into Boys, says,a Wall Street Journal article, Where Have The Good Men Gone? that “American men have been struggling with finding an acceptable adult identity since at least the mid-19th century” and “It [adolescence] doesn’t bring out the best in men.”
 Could it be that Trump is personifying the identity so many men are struggling to find?
 Although Hymowitz is referring primarily to young adolescent males (18-25), her premise applies to Hendry and Kloeps’ hypothesis of arrested adulthood at all ages.
 Again, it’s quotidian behavior we see in adults all the time.

 Adolescents don’t think like adults.
 Every parent knows this and research confirms it.
 In a study by the Journal of Adolescence titled, “The audience effect in adolescence depends on who’s looking over your shoulder,” researchers state: “Studies of the audience effect in adults have found that performance usually improves when participants are observed in simple and well-learned tasks, and worsens in complex or learning tasks.”
 In other words, adolescence minds don’t do well in complex or learning tasks (like governing, policy-making, foreign affairs).
 There’s good reason we don’t trust teenagers in adult situations: driving, drinking, sex, safety, finances, emergencies and important decision-making.
 They’re not good at it.
 They’re too driven by adolescent needs and urges.
 They’re underdeveloped intellect is often overwhelmed by emotional needs.
 They just don’t have the requisite experience.